near/nearcore/docs/network.md

 `RoutingTableActor` maintain view of the `P2P network` represented by set of nodes and edges.

 In case a message needs to be sent between two nodes, let's call them `A` and `B`.
-If nodes `A` and `B` are connected then the message san be sent directly.
+If nodes `A` and `B` are connected then the message can be sent directly.
 However, if there aren't a node `C` needs to be chosen to forward message from `A` to `B`.
 This may be a direct or indirect route. `RoutingTableActor` is responsible for computing such set of nodes `C` that meets the criteria.